List of The Librarian characters: Edward Wilde

-Nicole Noone (Sonya Walger, and Rachel Nichols in the TV series)
+Nicole Noone

-Character history
+Portrayed by Sonya Walger, and Rachel Nichols in the TV series.

 Nicole is an adventurer who works for the library as the Librarian's Guardian, and usually serves as the brawn to the Librarian's brains.
 She is the youngest of three siblings and the only girl.
 Her mother is English, and her father is South American (Argentine), but she never bothered to learn Spanish.
 She never had any pets, and her favorite stone is jade (as mentioned in The Librarian: Quest for the Spear).
 She is fearless, loves adventure, and is an excellent fighter.
 She developed feelings for the previous Librarian, Edward Wilde, and felt an overwhelming sense of guilt when he was apparently killed.
 Judson told Flynn to "trust no one", a pun of Nicole's surname Noone.

 In The Librarians it is revealed that Nicole got trapped five hundred years in the past while going after H.G.
 Wells' Time Machine with Flynn.
 She becomes angry and bitter that Flynn never returned for her.
 Now immortal, Nicole acts as the primary antagonist of the fourth season, causing the death of Jenkins, the dissolution of the Library and a rift between the Librarians.
 After the Library is restored, Flynn uses an artifact to go back in time to the moment that Nicole first became immortal in order to right his wrong of never going back for her.
 Flynn convinces Nicole that she needs to remain in the past and still have her adventures, but this time to have them for the Library instead of against it.
 Nicole agrees, stating that she realizes now she is the Guardian of the Library itself instead of Flynn and promises that she will see Flynn again in five hundred years.
 When Flynn returns to the future, he finds that time has been altered and all of the evil that Nicole caused has been undone.
 Only Flynn and Baird ever remember Nicole's evil actions.